-The RBZ Black Rescue from TaylorMade is perhaps one of the most iconic clubs in the hybrid class.
-This club is not new, there are more expensive equivalents available but why is the RBZ Rescue still coveted as one of the most trusted rescue clubs by golfers today?
-Even in 2020, the demand for this low iron replacement is very strong but does the club still perform to a high level and with a big choice of other hybrids from brands like Nike, Ping and Callaway does this club still hold up to scrutiny?
+Even in 2023, the demand for this low iron replacement is very strong but does the club still perform to a high level with a big choice of other hybrids from brands like Nike, Ping and Callaway does this club still hold up to scrutiny?

-Let’s find out what characteristics give this club an edge (for both left handed and right handed golfers) and why golfers are still using the hybrid as part of their golfing strategy on the fairways.
+Let’s find out what characteristics give this club an edge (for both left-handed and right-handed golfers) and why golfers are still using the hybrid as part of their golfing strategy on the fairways.

-If you can have a rescue club in your golf bag that you can trust and it costs around half the price of the leading hybrids today then it’s a no brainer that the TaylorMade RBZ Black Rescue should be considered as either a 3, 4 or 5 iron replacement.
+If you can have a rescue club in your golf bag that you can trust and it costs around half the price of the leading hybrids today then it’s a no-brainer that the TaylorMade RBZ Black Rescue should be considered as either a 3, 4, or 5 iron replacement.

-We are going to look at the main attributes of the club with the end goal of answering all the most popular questions including performance, details on the clubhead, shaft and grip, design features and what type of golfer would benefit from using the RBZ rescue club.
+We are going to look at the main attributes of the club with the end goal of answering all the most popular questions, including performance, details on the clubhead, shaft and grip, design features, and what type of golfer would benefit from using the RBZ rescue club.

 RBZ Black Rescue Features & Performance

-Each component relies heavily on the other two, so if there is a poor performance rating from the clubhead then in our opinion, it doesn’t matter how flexible or responsive the shaft is or if the grip is made from high-quality rubber.
+Each component relies heavily on the other two, so if there is a poor performance rating from the clubhead, then in our opinion, it doesn’t matter how flexible or responsive the shaft is or if the grip is made from high-quality rubber.

-The RBZ Rescue club is available in 3 configurations that represent different loft angles and are equal to 3 iron (3 hybrid rescue, 19 degree loft), 4 iron (4 hybrid rescue, 22 degree loft) and 5 iron (5 hybrid rescue, 25 degree loft).
-So in theory, you could use all three hybrids in your golf bag.
+The RBZ Rescue club is available in 3 configurations that represent different loft angles and are equal to 3 iron (3 hybrid rescue, 19-degree loft), four iron (4 hybrid rescue, 22-degree loft), and five iron (5 hybrid rescue, 25-degree loft).

-Well, these are bold claims but if you read the independently verified reviews then you can see that this club does get a very good score with golfers.
+Well, these are bold claims, but if you read the independently verified reviews then you can see that this club does get a very good score with golfers.

-This enables the clubhead to get extra close to the turf on contact – really good for when you are in light rough or a bad lie.
+This enables the clubhead to get extra close to the turf on contact – good for when you are in light rough or a bad lie.

 With every RBZ Rescue order, TaylorMade includes a headcover that fits very nicely over the clubhead and down past the top of the shaft.

-with a choice of three flex ratings (regular, senior and stiff) and the light pickup on the Rocketfuel 65 shaft, we are confident you are going to appreciate just how responsive this club is.
+With a choice of three flex ratings (regular, senior, and stiff) and the light pickup on the Rocketfuel 65 shaft, we are confident you are going to appreciate just how responsive this club is.

-Senior golfers whose swing has slowed down over the years will really like the mature flex rating on the H4 and H5 editions.
+Senior golfers whose swing has slowed down over the years will like the mature flex rating on the H4 and H5 editions.
 Let’s look into the flex ratings in more detail:

-Shaft performance: The RocketFuel 65 Graphite shaft is a good match for this club and TaylorMade has taken great care in matching up a light but resilient shaft with a club that is going to be used frequently on a normal round of golf.
+Shaft performance: The RocketFuel 65 Graphite shaft is a good match for this club, and TaylorMade has taken great care in matching up a light but resilient shaft with a club that will be used frequently on a normal round of golf.

-It’s strong, well made and not too thin which is what we recommend for iron hybrids because more often than not your second or third shot is from the light rough and you need a maximum grip on the club for these difficult shots.
+It’s strong, well made, and not too thin, which is what we recommend for iron hybrids because, more often than not, your second or third shot is from the light rough, and you need a maximum grip on the club for these difficult shots.

-TaylorMade does not cut corners on any golf club component and it’s reassuring to know that the grip is of good quality.
-Some golfers will want to change the grip though and this is down to personal preference.
+TaylorMade does not cut corners on any golf club component, and it’s reassuring that the grip is of good quality.
+Some golfers will want to change the grip, though, and this is down to personal preference.

 Tech Specs: RBZ Black Rescue Hybrid

 The RBZ Rescue is primarily built as a long iron replacement and designed to be more forgiving on the harder shots.

 - Official Name: RBZ Black Rescue Hybrid.

-- Left hand / Right hand: Yes apart from 5H which is right hand only.
+- Left hand / Right hand: Yes, apart from 5H, which is right hand only.